Skip advert

 Advertisement - Article continues below

-While the Duster doesn’t feel any more posh in the back, space is a strong point.
-Headroom is very impressive in particular, with our measurements putting it ahead of similarly priced rivals such as the MG ZS and very close to larger family SUVs such as the Kia Sportage.
+While the Duster doesn’t feel any posher in the back, space is a strong point.
+Headroom is very impressive in particular, with our measurements putting it ahead of the similarly priced MG ZS and very close to larger family SUVs such as the Kia Sportage.
 Kneeroom is competitive, too, while the soft seats feel comfortable – even for a third passenger in the fairly wide, flat middle seat.
 There’s loads of foot room beneath the front seats, and only a small centre hump in the floor.
+There are Isofix points, but they are only accessible behind zipped covers, which makes them a little more fiddly to get to than in rival cars.
+The door bins in the back are tiny, too.

 Skip advert